 “Judge a man by his questions rather than his answers.”Voltaire

 Encourage Exploration through Effective Questioning

-For leaders’ efforts to succeed, they must show vulnerability by questioning their own judgement and encourage employees to do the same.
+For leaders’ efforts to succeed, they must show vulnerability by questioning their own judgment and encouraging employees to do the same.
 They must see themselves as Socrates described himself: “a midwife whose questions must assist others in giving birth to their ideas.”
-Instead of providing answers, engage in fruitless debates, they must start asking questions that spark the imagination.
+Instead of providing answers, engaging in fruitless debates, they must start asking questions that spark the imagination.
 After all, how can a leader motivate employees to think creatively when they convey the impression they’re omniscient?

 Acknowledge Efforts and Reward Results

 Teresa M. Amabile and Mukti Khaire purport leaders can’t manage creativity but manage for creativity.
 One way for leaders to manage for creativity is to acknowledge employee contributions.
 Leaders must recognize colleagues who try fresh approaches, even if they’re not perfect.
 Not only does recognition motivate, provide employees with a sense of accomplishment and make them feel valued, it also boosts engagement.
 Employee engagement leads to increase productivity, which opens doors for the creation of breakthrough ideas.
 Leaders can create a “Creativity and Innovation” category in their annual performance reviews to honor workers’ efforts and results.

 “A company in which anyone is afraid to speak up, to differ, to be daring and original, is closing the coffin door on itself.”Leo Burnett